Agent — Give Your LLM Hands

 Tool

-Tool is the executor of the Agent, providing specific functionality implementations.
-Each Tool has clear functional definitions and parameter specifications, enabling ChatModel to call them accurately.
-Tools can achieve various functions, encapsulating everything from simple data operations to complex external service calls.
+Tool is the agent’s executor.
+Each tool has a clear function definition and parameter schema, allowing the ChatModel to call it accurately.
+Tools can wrap anything from simple data ops to sophisticated external service calls.

 import (